vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 ***Important*** Modules are under heavy development.
 Only a few parts of Vue Storefront are rewritten to modular architecture but we are aiming to rewrite everything soon along with adding TypeScript support and Unit tests to each of them.
 Some concepts may change over time before we introduce the final version of VS Modules.

+TL;DR; Start with `How module should look like` section if you are interested only in technical details
 # What are VS modules?

 You can think about each module as a one, independent feature available in Vue Storefront with all it's logic and dependencys inside.
 This 'one feature' however is a common denominator that links all the features inside.
-For example common denominator for adding product to the cart, receiving list of items that are in a cart or applying a cart coupon is obviously a `cart` and `cart` is not a feature of anything bigger than itself so it should be a module.
-Wishlist or Newsletter are also a good examples of modules as we intuitively think about them as a standalone features.
-If you still have troubles with understanding what exactly they are at this point, don't worry - you can find a better explaination below.
+For example common denominator for adding product to the cart, receiving list of items that are in a cart or applying a cart coupon is obviously a `cart` and `cart` is not a feature of anything bigger than itself (it's common denominator is a shop) so it should be a module.
+Wishlist, Reviews or Newsletter are also a good examples of modules as we intuitively think about them as a standalone features.

 # Motivation